zenorocha/liferay-learn/docs/dxp/7.x/en/using-search/search-pages-and-widgets/working-with-search-pages/search-pages.md

 # Search Pages

 The default search page is located at [`localhost:8080/web/guest/search`](http://localhost:8080/web/guest/search).
 If you have a running Liferay DXP with some content in it, you can navigate there and execute a search.
-By default, this page is hidden page in the default site.
+By default, this page is a hidden page in the default site.
 Users are routed to this hidden page when they enter search terms in a *Search Bar* widget.
 The search page is also where users browse search results.

 ![The default search page is hidden and accessible by direct URL or by using the Search Bar widget.](./search-pages/images/05.png)